globeandmail/chart-tool/tutorials/thumbnails.md

 For this step, we'll need the keys you created in [step 1](#step-1-set-up-an-s3-bucket).
 For security reasons, we don't want to have your AWS keys saved within the Chart Tool repo, so we use environment variables instead.

 In your terminal, open up your `.bashrc` (or `.zshrc` if you're a zsh user).
-At the bottom of the file, add these fouor lines, replacing the curly braces with your AWS bucket name, region, and keys:
+At the bottom of the file, add these four lines, replacing the curly braces with your AWS bucket name, region, and keys:

 ```sh
 export S3_CHARTTOOL_BUCKET={BUCKET NAME GOES HERE}